LXJS/training-koa/README.md

 ```

 You can also install it directly from http://nodejs.org.
+Or using various other node version managers such as [n](https://github.com/visionmedia/n).
+If you're having trouble with this, just install it directly from nodejs.org.

 Then you must install this workshop.
 You can either fork this workshop (recommended) or clone it: